 - take paracetamol or ibuprofen, or rub painkilling gel on your breasts

 - wear a properly fitted bra during the day and a soft bra to sleep in

-- it's not improving or painkillers aren't helping
+- it's not improving or painkillers are not helping

-- you have a very high temperature or feel hot and shivery
+- you have a very high temperature (40 degrees Celsius or higher) or feel hot and shivery

-- any part of your breast is red, hot or swollen
+- your breast or part of it is red, hot, hard or swollen

-- you have any signs of pregnancy.
-You could do a pregnancy test first
+- you might be pregnant - you could do a pregnancy test first